An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Current approaches to solve binary games

+As before, if $\kappa$ is strictly positive, this implies that $x^\circ$ is optimal, and $\kappa=0$ means that there is (at least) one alternative in the binary decision vector with the same objective value.

+This formulation still requires comparing the objective values of $2^n$~alternatives and solving for the optimal level of the continuous variables~$y$ in each case.
+Hence, this approach may not seem like an improvement.
+The big advantage will become apparent in settings where multiple players~$i \in I = \left\{1,\dots,p\right\}$ interact and one solves for an equilibrium between them.
+A brute-force approach would require to solve all permutation across players and their options in binary variables ($2^{pn}$).
+Building on the approach identified above, this can be transformed to a multi-objective optimization problem with $p\,2^n$ options.
+We will discuss the analytical properties in subsequent sections and present a numerical analysis using a larger-scale dataset in the Appendix.
-In the method proposed below, we use this notion of a switch value~$\kappa$ to choose between equilibria in binary games.
-This variable also serves as a selection mechanism in such cases where no binary equilibrium exists; it can be used as a solution strategy to find an appropriate quasi-equilibrium.

-We believe that this approach holds substantial promise with regard to algorithmic advances of binary and integer programming, as well as allow a better representation of real-world problems in economics, engineering, and beyond.
-Given that most large-scale applied integer programs are not solved to optimality, a branch-and-bound algorithm or stopping criterion based on the switch value~$\kappa$ may yield better results than current methods; these are usually based on satisfying a tolerance criterion between the best integer solution found so far and the optimal objective value of the linearized problem.
+In the method proposed below, we use this notion of a switch value~$\kappa$ to choose between equilibria in such games with binary decisions.
+This variable also serves as a selection mechanism in such cases where no binary equilibrium exists; it can then be used as a solution strategy to find an appropriate quasi-equilibrium.
+This approach holds promise with regard to algorithmic advances of binary and integer programming, as well as allow a better representation of real-world problems in economics, engineering, and beyond.